jhKessler/nxtblog-ai/README.md

 This will create a new dynamic route in your Next.js app where your blog posts will be published.
 For example, the above command sets up blog posts under the /blog path.
 You can customize this path using the --path argument.

 ### Step 2: Enable Image Support (Optional)
+To enable images in your blog posts, add the following to your next.config.js file to allow our CDN to serve the images to your server.
 ```javascript
 // next.config.js
 const config = {